Sanford Health Behavioral Health Bemidji

 Adult Rehabilitative Mental Health Services

 Adult Rehabilitative Mental Health Services (ARMHS) is a community-based service that assists adults in managing mental health symptoms while living in the community.
-Services are generally provided in the home or the community and individually or in a group setting, available in Beltrami and Cass counties.
+Services are available in Beltrami and Cass counties and are generally provided in the home or community and in an individual or group setting.
 We offer:

 Individualized Skills Training